mischamar/NLP-Bookshelf/README.md

 • Two buttons on the bottom

 Next equip the prototype cell with with two Labels for the book title and author name.
 Add an ImageView for the book cover.
 Once you adjusted the features to the correct size add the constraints.
+Change the ViewController class to MainScreenViewController.